Neustadt, Hamburg: History

 In advance of the Thirty Years' War (1618–1648), the Hamburg Senate commissioned Dutch military engineer Johan van Valckenburgh to strengthen the city's defenses.
 The new Hamburg Ramparts (Wallanlagen) were also meant to meet demand for additional space to be within the city.
 When completed in 1626, the ramparts enclosed all of Altstadt, plus an almost equally large area west of it: the so-called Neustadt.

 Neustadt was laid out in a mostly rectangular street grid, though not much of that is recognizable today.
 Additionally, three principal streets connected the old town (Alstadt) east of the Alster River with the two new city-gates out west.
 Each of these three streets was given a market square at half distance: Gänsemarkt in the northern Neustadt, Schaarmarkt in the southern Neustadt, and Großneumarkt in the very center.
-The northern Neustadt around Gänsemarkt became a quarter of the wealthy and well-off citizens.
-Later this area also developed into Hamburg's opera district, the area around Jungfernstieg eventually developed into an elegant shopping district.
-In contrast, many parts of the southern Neustadt became shady quarters of the port's workers.
-Up until the late 19th and early 20th century, Neustadt was famous for its many "Gängeviertel": quarters with narrow alleys (Low German: Gänge).
-In 1893 Neustadt was ravaged by a Cholera epidemic.
-Due to continuing, unsustainable hygienic conditions, by the 1960s most of the Gängeviertel were demolished.
+The northern Neustadt around Gänsemarkt became the location of choice for wealthy and well-off citizens.
+Later this area developed into Hamburg's opera district, and the area around Jungfernstieg eventually developed into an elegant shopping district.
+In contrast, many parts of the southern Neustadt the less affluent home of the port's workers.
+Up until the late 19th and early 20th centuries, Neustadt was famous for its many Gängeviertel: areas with narrow alleys (Gänge).
+In 1893 Neustadt was ravaged by a cholera epidemic.
+It was never eradicated, due to unsustainable hygienic conditions, and by the 1960s most of the Gängeviertel had been demolished.

 Geography

-Neustadt is bordered by Binnenalster and Alster (i.e. Alsterfleet) to the East, Elbe to the South, and the former Wallanlagen (now made up by a string of parks) to the West and North-west; among those: Planten un Blomen.
+Neustadt is bordered by Binnenalster lake and the Alster river to the east, the Elbe river to the south, and the former Wallanlagen (now made up of a string of parks, including Planten un Blomen) to the west and north-west.
 Except for the blocks around Fleetinsel and the Alster's canals in the eastern part of the district, most of Neustadt lies on a geest slope above the Elbe.
-Districts bordering Neustadt are (starting clockwise in the West/North-west): St. Pauli, Rotherbaum, Altstadt and HafenCity.
+Districts bordering Neustadt are (starting clockwise in the north-west): St. Pauli, Rotherbaum, Altstadt and HafenCity.